Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Results

 Figure \ref{fig:descent} illustrates the training and testing curves obtained from NNs with varying depths for different regions and rain types.
 As the model size increases, we are able to achieve nearly zero training error across all rain types.
 However, due to the heavy-tailed nature of the rainfall dataset, larger models were necessary to attain sufficiently low training error beyond the typical interpolation thresholds (i.e., where the sample size is equal to the number of model parameters as indicated by the vertical dashed line in each panel).
 In particular, NNs for deep convective rain need larger models to achieve nearly zero training error, as it is the most heavy-tailed rain type. \citet{nakkiran2021deep} also pointed out that other factors such as data distribution and training procedure may have influence on the model complexity, which is directly related to the double descent phenomenon.

 Notably, all the test curves in Figure \ref{fig:descent} exhibit the double descent phenomenon.
 The test errors after the peaks decrease and reach minimum or near-minimum points, although the peaks in the test curves occur at different positions.
 This observation holds true for all regions and rain types examined in the study, indicating that the over-parameterized NNs have been legitimately trained.
 A minor point to discuss is the position of the peaks in the test errors.
+Specifically, models with 6 layers often reach their peak before reaching the interpolation threshold.
 In theory, with simple frameworks such as linear regression, the peaks are expected to occur at the interpolation threshold.
 However, a shift in the peak position has been observed in the literature and various reasons such as the data distribution, noises in responses, or regularization may cause the shift \citep{d2020double, nakkiran2021deep, gamba2022deep}.
+Henceforth, all over-parameterized NN results presented for each region and rain type are derived from the models at the rightmost end of the x-axis in Figure \ref{fig:descent}.